-Looking for recycled plastic picnic tables?
+Looking for recycled plastic picnic tables with a 25 year guarantee?

 The Denholme “A-Frame” recycled plastic picnic table

-The regular Denholme is built to a traditional design and is our best-selling standard recycled plastic picnic table, as seen in hundreds of locations across the country, from schools to National Trust properties and village greens to factory comfort zones.
+Redesigned slightly for 2019, the standard Denholme is built to a traditional design and is our best-selling standard recycled plastic picnic table, as seen in hundreds of locations across the country, from schools to National Trust properties and village greens to factory comfort zones.

 The Batley “walkthrough” recycled plastic picnic table